Constructing H\"older maps to Carnot groups: Introduction and statement of results

 \subsection{Structure of paper}

 In Section~\ref{sec:prelims} we establish basic notation used throughout the text.
-We furthermore recall the precise definition of the coarse Dehn function $\Ar_{X, \varepsilon}$ and the definition of an admissible map between CW complexes.
+We furthermore recall the precise definition of the coarse Dehn function $\Ar_{X, \varepsilon}$ and the definition of an admissible map between complexes.
 Finally, we collect some background on Carnot groups needed for the rest of the paper.
 In Section~\ref{sec:triang to holder} we deduce Theorem~\ref{thm:Hoelder-ext-Carnot-Dehn-step} from the extension results proved in \cite{LWY16}.

-In Section~\ref{sec:cellulation-and-Q} we construct a cellulation of $\H$ and a suitable map $Q$ between scalings of this cellulation.
-We then compose scalings of $Q$ to produce a map $P$ from $(\H, d_0)$ to $(\H, d_c)$.
-In Section~\ref{sec:3d holder maps} we show that the map $P$ satisfies the properties of Theorem~\ref{thm:3d equivariant} and prove Theorem~\ref{thm:approximations}.
-In the final Section~\ref{sec:Hoelder-R3-Hc} we prove Theorem~\ref{thm:3d tangent cone}.
+In Section~\ref{sec:cellulation-and-Q} we construct the triangulations $X_i$ of $\H$ and the maps $Q_i\from X_i\to X_{i+1}$ used in the sketch.
+In practice, the $X_i$'s are all scalings of one triangulation $X_0$ and the $Q_i$'s are all scalings of one map $X_0\to X_1$.
+We compose scalings of $Q$ to produce a map $P$ from $X_0$ to $(\H, d_c)$.
+We give two constructions of $Q$; to prove Theorem~\ref{thm:3d equivariant}, we mainly need bounds on the Lipschitz constant of $Q$ and the volume of its cells, but to prove Theorem~\ref{thm:3d tangent cone}, we need some additional conditions, which are provided by Lemma~\ref{lem:quant-admissible} and Lemma~\ref{lem:normalizing uncollapsed}.
+These lemmas deal with approximating continuous maps to arbitrary simplicial complexes by admissible maps, and we defer their proofs to Appendix~\ref{app:admissible-maps}.